PyLops/pyproximal/joss/paper.md

 to geophysics and medical imaging call for the optimization of convex, non-smooth objective functions.
-Whereas practitioners are usually familiar with gradient-based algorithms, commonly used to solve unconstrained, smooth optimization problems, proximal algorithms can be viewed as analogous tools for non-smooth and possibly constrained versions of such problems. ``PyProximal`` is a Python-based library aimed at democratizing the application of convex optimization to scientific problems, providing all the required building blocks (i.e., proximal operators and algorithms) to define and solve complex, convex objective functions in a high-level manner, shielding users away from any unneeded mathematical and implementation details.
+Whereas practitioners are usually familiar with gradient-based algorithms, commonly used to solve unconstrained, smooth optimization problems, proximal algorithms can be viewed as analogous tools for non-smooth and possibly constrained versions of such problems.
+These algorithms sit at a higher level of abstraction than gradient-based algorithms and require a basic operation to be performed at each iteration: the evaluation of the so-called proximal operator of the functional to be optimized. ``PyProximal`` is a Python-based library aimed at democratizing the application of convex optimization to scientific problems, providing all the required building blocks (i.e., proximal operators and algorithms) to define and solve complex, convex objective functions in a high-level manner, shielding users away from any unneeded mathematical and implementation details.